sudoroom/meshtastic-web/README.md

 ## Features

 - 📡 View incoming messages in real-time
-- 💬 Send messages to the MediumFast channel or DM specific nodes
+- 💬 Send messages to any configured channel or DM specific nodes
+- 📻 Multi-channel support - automatically detects and lists all configured channels
 - 🛰️ Auto-updating list of visible nodes
 - 🌐 Access from any device on your network
 - 🔊 Text-to-speech for DMs and non-MediumFast channels (using gspeak)
 - 📑 Tabbed interface separating All Messages, Channel, and Direct Messages
+- 💾 SQLite message history - messages persist across page refreshes
+- 🏷️ Channel names displayed in messages for easy identification

 ## Setup